MahShaaban/pcr/cran-comments.md

 We need add no restrictions to GPL-3 so The **License** field in `DESCRIPTION` was modified to `GPL-3` and the `LICENSE` file was removed.
 In addition, a file `cran-comments.md` was added to track comments.

+* Second round

+> Thanks, please elaborate in your description the used methods (e.g. which tests).
+  Please add a reference in the 'Description' field of your DESCRIPTION file reference in the form
+  authors (year) <doi:...>
+  authors (year) <arXiv:...>
+  authors (year, ISBN:...)
+  with no space after 'doi:', 'arXiv:' and angle brackets for auto-linking.
+  Please explain the acronym PCR in your description.
+  Please fix and resubmit.

+We rephrased the **Description** field of the `DESCRIPTION` file to elaborate on the methods, explain the acronym PCR and add two references